getify/You-Dont-Know-JS/scope-closures/apA.md

 ## Implied Scopes

 Scopes are sometimes created in non-obvious places.
 In practice, these implied scopes don't often impact your program behavior, but it's still useful to know they're happening.
+Keep an eye out for the following surprising scopes:

+* Parameter scope
+* Function name scope

 ### Parameter Scope